wagging/wagging/README.md

 - 👋 Hi, I’m @wagging, or Chris
-- 👀 I’m interested in Sports and Sneakers
+- 👀 I’m interested in Sports, Sneakers, and Music
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on nothing right now!
+- 📚 I'm currently attending UC Berkeley, studying Computer Science

 <!---
 wagging/wagging is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.